crowdagger/crowbook/README.md

 Maybe the most specific "feature" of Crowbook is that (by default, it can be deactivated) it tries to "clean" the input files.
-By default, this doesn't do much (except removing superfluous spaces), but if the book's language is set to frenc it tries its best to respect french typography by replacing spaces with non-breaking ones when it is appropriate (e.g. before '?', '!', ';' or ':').
+By default, it removes superfluous spaces and tries to use curly quotes.
+If the book's language is set to french, it also tries its best to respect french typography by replacing spaces with non-breaking ones when it is appropriate (e.g. before '?', '!', ';' or ':').